Client API

 A complete listing of the properties can be found here.

-To create a SocksClient object with properties, a SocksServerUri
+To obtain a factory object from a SocksClient object directly, a

-object must be created.
-To create a SocksServerUri object, a Scheme
+SocksServerUri object must be created.
+To create a SocksServerUri object,

 Client API example: